top of page

 That being said, I can't be the best counselor for everyone and I am far from perfect.
 If at any time you feel as if our alliance is not helping you change and grow I hope you will speak to me about your concerns.
 You deserve the best help possible for the struggles you are dealing with and I will help you find that help.

-My teen needs help but doesn't want to come to therapy!
+My partner needs help but doesn't want to come to therapy!

 Good Faith Estimate